- Stewardship Success Stories

 Beginning in 2007, Cottonwood Canyons Foundation partnered with the Uinta-Wasatch-Cache-National Forest, Red Butte Gardens, The National Fish and Wildlife Foundation, The Utah Native Plant Society and volunteers to conduct broad-scale surveys for this plant in potential habitat sites in the Cottonwood Canyons.

 During these surveys, an accumulated total of 458 acres were surveyed, 7 new populations and 15 subpopulations were discovered, and 2 known populations were expanded.
 This project resulted in a documented doubling of the population as well as expansion of the population range into Little Cottonwood Canyon!

-Also, during the surveys, crews found two other threatened, endangered, and sensitive plant species (Jamesia americana and Cordyalis cordeana) as their habitat type is similar to that of the Wasatch Shooting Star.
+Also, during the surveys, crews found two other threatened, endangered, and sensitive plant species (Jamesia americana var. macrocalyx and Cordyalis caseana var. brachycarpa) as their habitat type is similar to that of the Wasatch Shooting Star.

 This project, combined with previous studies, helps provide us with the knowledge needed to develop sound conservation strategies for land managers for these and other important species in the Wasatch.